Advanced In-App Builder

 Overview

 CleverTap's Advanced In-App Builder enables the creation of visually appealing and engaging mobile In-App messages that align with your brand's aesthetics.
-This document walks you through the main features of the In-App Editor and its usage to help you maximize this feature's potential.
+This document guides you through the main features of the In-App Editor and its usage, helping you maximize the feature's potential.

 Sample In-App Message with Advanced Editor